 ROCE is commonly used for comparing the performance of similar businesses.
-We can see Secoo Holding's ROCE is around the 9.9% average reported by the Online Retail industry.
-Aside from the industry comparison, Secoo Holding's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
-Investors may wish to consider higher-performing investments.
+We can see Secoo Holding's ROCE is around the 7.7% average reported by the Online Retail industry.
+Setting aside the industry comparison for now, Secoo Holding's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+It is possible that there are more rewarding investments out there.

-When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
+It is important to remember that ROCE shows past performance, and is not necessarily predictive.
 ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
-ROCE is only a point-in-time measure.
-What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Secoo Holding.
+This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
+Since the future is so important for investors, you should check out our free report on analyst forecasts for Secoo Holding.

-Secoo Holding has total liabilities of CN¥1.1b and total assets of CN¥3.8b.
-Therefore its current liabilities are equivalent to approximately 29% of its total assets.
-This is a modest level of current liabilities, which would only have a small effect on ROCE.
+Secoo Holding has total liabilities of CN¥1.5b and total assets of CN¥4.5b.
+Therefore its current liabilities are equivalent to approximately 33% of its total assets.
+Secoo Holding has a medium level of current liabilities, which would boost its ROCE somewhat.

-If Secoo Holding continues to earn an uninspiring ROCE, there may be better places to invest.
+Unfortunately, its ROCE is still uninspiring, and there are potentially more attractive prospects out there.
 You might be able to find a better investment than Secoo Holding.
 If you want a selection of possible winners, check out this free list of interesting companies that trade on a P/E below 20 (but have proven they can grow earnings).